clux/provision/README.md

 # dotclux
 Use this if you are clux and you are reinstalling linux.
-Last attempted with Mint 16 Cinnamon x64.
+Last attempted with Mint 17 Debian Edition Cinnamon x64.

 ## Usage
 Follow this, in order listed: